connorturlan/JSCalculator/readme.md

 ## Retrospective

--   Things I'd differently next time

-    -   What?
-Why?
-How?

-If I was to do this project again in the future, some change to make would be:
+If I was to do this project again in the future, some change to make could be:

--   Make the class more modular, allow it to be bound and create a
+-   Allow it to be bound to an arbitrary parent element in the DOM, and have it generate all buttons inside the parent - perhaps a component in react.
+-   Add a button to show/hide advanced functions such as log, e^x, cube root.
+-   Add history/scratchpad for previous calculations
+-   Make the design responsive for use on smaller mobiles, and add landscape viewing.

 -   What did you struggle with?